Albertus Magnus: Influence and tribute

 A number of mostly Catholic schools have been named after Albert, including Albertus Magnus High School in Bardonia, New York; Albertus Magnus Lyceum in River Forest, Illinois; and Albertus Magnus College in New Haven, Connecticut.

 Albertus Magnus Science Hall at Thomas Aquinas College, in Santa Paula, California, is named in honor of Albert.
 The main science buildings at Providence College and Aquinas College in Grand Rapids, Michigan, are also named after him.

 The central square at the campus of the University of Cologne features a statue of Albert and is named after him.
 Made by Gerhard Marcks around 1950s, this statue is one of four replicas found in different places around the world (along with University of Jena, University of the Andes, and University of Houston).

+The St. Albert the Great Chapel and Catholic Student Center is a Roman Catholic campus ministry located in Hammond, Louisiana, serving students of Southeastern Louisiana University.

 The Academy for Science and Design in New Hampshire honored Albert by naming one of its four houses Magnus House.

 As a tribute to the scholar's contributions to the law, the University of Houston Law Center displays a statue of Albert.
 It is located on the campus of the University of Houston.

 The Albertus-Magnus-Gymnasium is found in Rottweil, Germany.

 In Managua, Nicaragua, the Albertus Magnus International Institute, a business and economic development research center, was founded in 2004.